Chilliwack Hospice Society growing and expanding

 There are numerous ways to support the Chilliwack Hospice Society, including offering volunteer time, shopping at the Thrifty Boutique and attending the annual gala.
 To support the Hospice through second-hand shopping, visit them at 45428 Luckakuck Way in Sardis, Monday through Saturday.

-The 14th Annual Chilliwack Hospice Society Gala is planned a little earlier than usual this year.
-It’s being held on Saturday, Sept.
-16 at the Landing Sports Centre on Spadina Ave.
+The 16th Annual Chilliwack Hospice Society Gala is planned for October 19th, 2019.
+It’s being held at the Landing Sports Centre on Spadina Ave.

 As always, this upscale event will be the premiere fundraiser for the society.
 And to thank their guests for coming, they always pull out all the stops in terms of entertainment, themes, food, and live and silent auctions.

-This year’s theme will be Moulin Rouge, An Evening in Paris and it’s a formal attire event.
-Tickets are already on sale, at $150 a person.
-Tables will seat 10 people, and all tickets can be purchased online at chilliwackhospice.org/galaor by calling 604-795-4660.
+This year’s theme will be announced soon and proves to be very exciting indeed.
+It features glamour and glitter so keep your eye open for over the top attire.
+Tickets will be on sale September 1st, 2019 at $150 a person.
+Tables will seat 10 people, and all tickets can be purchased online at Eventbrite or chilliwackhospice.org/galaor by calling 604-795-4660.